-Then, from the SRI universe, the portfolio is determined by:
+Then, based on the SRI universe, the portfolio consisting of "equities" segments and a "bonds" segment is determined:

-- 1. For non-government issues: - -Taking into account two specific sustainability indicators: an environmental indicator (greenhouse gas intensity) and a social indicator (lack of human rights policy).
-For these two sustainability indicators, for each of its segments, the subfund commits to obtaining a better ESG performance than that of each of the above-mentioned benchmarks. - -By using a rating improvement approach to select for each of its segments the securities enabling the portion of the portfolio excluding government exposures to have an ESG rating higher than that of each of the above-mentioned benchmark indicators, after eliminating at least 30% of the worst securities based on the ESG rating and all the exclusions applied by the subfund. - 2.
-For government issues and exposures:
+1. For non-government issues:

+-Taking into account two specific sustainability indicators: an environmental indicator

+(greenhouse gas intensity) and a social indicator (lack of human rights policy).
+For these two sustainability indicators, for each of its segments, the subfund commits to obtaining a better ESG performance than that of each of the above-mentioned benchmarks.

+-By using a rating improvement approach to select for each of its segments the securities enabling the portion of the portfolio excluding government exposures to have an ESG rating higher than that of each of the above-mentioned benchmark indicators, after eliminating at least 30% of the worst securities based on the ESG rating and all the exclusions applied by the subfund.

+2. For government issues and exposures: